 Key features of LQIP include:

-With the implementation of the LTCHA, all LTC Homes may be subject to an RQI inspection by LTC Home inspectors.
-An RQI inspection is a comprehensive inspection.
-During a Comprehensive Inspection, if deficiencies are discovered, further issue specific inspections will be conducted.
-The following Inspection Protocols are used in all Home inspections:
+With the implementation of the LTCHA, all LTC Homes are subject to a Resident Quality Inspection (RQI) by LTC Home inspectors.
+An RQI inspection is a comprehensive, systematic two-stage inspection.
+During a Comprehensive Inspection, if deficiencies with compliance orders are discovered, a follow-up inspection(s) will be conducted.

 The RQI questions cover a wide range of QCLIs.
 Inspectors collect resident specific information in Stage 1 from observations, interviews (with residents, family, staff), and health records.
 The frequency of positive and negative responses to such questions as “Do you feel staff treat you with respect and dignity?” is analyzed by comparing them to thresholds shown through research to be predictive of the presence of non-compliance.
 Through analysis, this enables Inspectors to assess whether deficiencies may be present that warrant inspection in Stage 2.